-A two-inch conduit shall be routed from the vault to the in-building transformer vault for utility equipment grounding.
+Two (2) two-inch conduits shall be routed from the vault to the in-building transformer vault for utility equipment grounding and lighting.
 Conduit bends shall be rigid galvanized steel.

-Conduits penetrating the floor shall be rigid galvanized steel and encased in a housekeeping pad with end bells flush with the top of the pad.
-See Figure 6.4 below.
+Conduits penetrating the floor shall be rigid galvanized steel and encased in a house-keeping pad with end bells flush with the top of the pad.
+See Figure 6.4.
 End bells shall meet SCL 7055.09.
 Encasement shall not protrude into the door passageway.